Nonprofit Web Design – Why Nonprofits Need a Great Website

 Although the interest was personal, it translated to his business career.
 The company he worked for at that time had no computers at all; the entire business worked on a paper system for filing.
 In cooperation with the owner, Hersey created a set of software programs for accounts receivable, accounts payable, general ledger, fleet maintenance and billing to covert the company from all-paper to the computer generation.
 “That’s kind of how I got my feet wet,” he recalled.

 By the early 2000s, he took notice of the emerging Internet and recognized its possibilities to grow and develop.
 “It was kind of a continuation of the interest I had already built up,” he said.
 His first site for QC Volleyball, a sports club with leagues and tournaments all over the Quad-Cities area, went live in 2004.

 He continued dabbling off and on while working for an equipment rental business.
 His office was in Moline, but he also spent a lot of time at a regional office in Nashville and traveled around the country quite a bit.
 “Once I retired, I kind of took it on full time,” he explained.
-Team 218 Web Design primarily creates websites for small businesses, nonprofit organizations and clubs in the Eastern Iowa area.
-He and his wife co-operate the business “She’s kind of the sounding board for everything,” he said.
+Team 218 Web Services primarily creates websites for small businesses, nonprofit organizations and clubs in the Eastern Iowa area.
+He and his wife co-operate the business “She’s the sounding board for everything,” he said.

 The couple moved to North Liberty in 2017 to be closer to their daughter and a 3 1/2-year-old grandson.
 “We love it,” he said.
 “Just love it here.”

 The nature of the business allows Hersey to work from just about anywhere.
 “It’s pretty convenient to be able to just pick up and go and still be able to work on things wherever you are,” he noted.
 “As long as you have an Internet connection and some power, you’re good to go.”